xbeat/Machine-Learning/README.md

 Introduction to Model-Based Reinforcement Learning

 Model-Based Reinforcement Learning (MBRL) is an approach in machine learning where an agent learns a model of its environment to make decisions.
 This method allows for more efficient learning and better generalization compared to model-free approaches.
 In MBRL, the agent builds an internal representation of the world, which it uses to plan and predict outcomes of its actions.

+## Oversampling Techniques for Imbalanced Learning

+Understanding Data Imbalance

+Data imbalance occurs when class distributions in a dataset are significantly skewed.
+This fundamental challenge in machine learning can severely impact model performance, as algorithms tend to be biased towards the majority class, leading to poor predictive accuracy for minority classes.

 ## Building an Embeddings Model from Scratch in Python